avoutic/web-framework/docs/configuration.md

 The WebFramework uses a layered approach to configuration, allowing multiple configuration files to be merged to form the final configuration.
 This is managed by the `ConfigBuilder` class.
 The `TaskRunner` class uses the `ConfigBuilder` class to build the configuration.
 So in practice, you don't need to worry about the `ConfigBuilder` class.

+### Environment Variables and .env Files

+Before loading configuration files, the framework automatically loads environment variables from `.env` files in the following order:

+1. `.env` - Main environment file (should be committed to version control with default values)
+2. `.env.local` - Local overrides (should be gitignored and contain local/sensitive values)

+Environment variables take precedence over .env files, and .env.local takes precedence over .env.
+This allows for flexible configuration management across different environments.

 ## Default Configuration Files

 The `TaskRunner` class specifies a default set of configuration files that are used to build the configuration.
 These files are: